Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Additional experimental details and results

 The baseline models (Mamba, LSTM, mLSTM, sLSTM, and DeltaProduct) all use a hidden dimension of $1024$.
 LSTM uses direct stacking whereas the other baseline models use stacked blocks consisting of a sequence model, a GLU layer~\cite{dauphin2017language}, and layer normalisation~\cite{ba2016layer}.
 DeltaProduct uses both gating and negative eigenvalues~\cite{yang2025gateddeltanetworksimproving, grazzi2024unlockingstatetrackinglinearrnns}.
 All of the SLiCEs use

 and $1024$ non-zero parameters for each $A^i_{\theta}$.
-For the diagonal and Walsh--Hadamard SLiCE this corresponds to a hidden dimension of $1024$ and for the dense SLiCE this corresponds to a hidden dimension of $32$.
-The DPLR SLiCE uses a rank of $2$, giving a hidden dimension of $205$, and the block-diagonal SLiCE uses $b_i=4$, giving a hidden dimension of $128$.
+For the diagonal and Walsh--Hadamard SLiCEs, this corresponds to a hidden dimension of $1024$, and for the dense SLiCE, this corresponds to a hidden dimension of $32$.
+The DPLR SLiCE uses a rank of $2$, giving a hidden dimension of $205$, the block-diagonal SLiCE uses $b_i=4$, giving a hidden dimension of $256$, and the diagonal-dense SLiCE uses a dense block size of $23$, giving a hidden dimension of $518$.
 The sparse SLiCE uses a hidden dimension of $128$ and a sparsity of $\epsilon=\frac{3}{7}$.
-All SLiCEs use stacked blocks consisting of a SLiCE, a linear layer followed by a tanh activation function, and layer normalisation.
+All SLiCEs use stacked blocks consisting of a SLiCE, a linear layer followed by a tanh activation function, layer normalisation, and weight regularisation.
 Due to issues with convergence, Walsh--Hadamard's diagonal matrix $D^i_{\theta}$ is parametrised to take values between $-1$ and $1$.

-For models with the same hidden dimension, an alternative to comparing the number of stacked layers required, as shown in Figure~\ref{fig:a5}, is to evaluate the number of parameters needed to successfully train on sequences of length $20$, as shown in Table~\ref{tab:A5_2}.
-The recurrent LSTM and sLSTM, as well as the Walsh--Hadamard LNCDE, all need only one layer, resulting in far fewer parameters than the other models.
-DeltaProduct has a more complex state-transition matrix than diagonal LNCDE or Mamba and still requires four layers, leading to the highest number of parameters.